 Ven.
 Thupten Donyo, the energetic founder of the Gyuto monastery, has been asking the Dalai Lama to visit for years.
 His greatest wish came true, and now Donyo and his handful of monks are in charge of bringing the political and religious leader of the Tibetan people to the Bay Area.
 His Holiness is not only a Nobel Laureate and an international icon for world peace, he is their leader, their king, and their father.
 Tibetan Buddhists believe him to be the incarnation of the bodhisattva of compassion, the equivalent of God coming to town.

-Donyo is a wiry man, the same height as our 9-year old daughter, always in a flowing burgundy robe.
+Donyo is a wiry man, the same height as my 9-year old daughter, always in a flowing burgundy robe.
 When he first came to the United States he worked as a waiter.
 “An undercover monk,” he says.
 He grew up in a Sherpa village shadowed by Mount Everest, and is now a monastic entrepreneur.
 Cell phone in hand, he sits at his cramped desk, in touch with other monasteries via high-speed internet.
 He is buried in bills, requests for blessings, CDs, tours, and Dharma teachings, and now a stream of faxes and emails from His Holiness’s people.
 He is a tornado in the calm monastery, the only monk fluent in English, and more importantly, the only monk who can drive, which means that he must do all the shopping.
 During the last year, since the Dalai Lama granted his wish, Donyo has grown thinner, never finishing a meal.
 Another monk says he is very special as he has three beds while the others have one—though it sounds like he rarely sleeps in any of them.

 Donyo has been our constant companion the last six months.
 When my stepfather asks him if he teaches at the monastery, Donyo grins at the compliment.
 “Not me—maybe in five life times,” he says.
 “Me, I’m good on the phone.”